ucc23/updt_UCC/README.md

-This script will process all the clusters with the new DB identifier in the loaded `UCC_cat_XXXYYZZ.csv` file and generate a plot, `.ipynb` notebook, and proper .md entry in the `../ucc/_clusters/` folder for each cluster.
+This script will process all the clusters with the new DB identifier in the loaded `UCC_cat_XXXYYZZ.csv` file and generate a plot, `.ipynb` notebook, and proper `.md` entry in the `../ucc/_clusters/` folder for each cluster.

-Summary (for every cluster in the new DB):
+Summary (for each processed cluster from the new DB):

 1. Generate an `.md` entry in the `../ucc/_clusters/` folder
 2. Generate a `.ipynb` notebook